zerodaysec/terraform-aws-r53-gsuite/README.md

-# AWS Route53 Gsuite Modiule
+# AWS Route53 Gsuite Module

 This module implelemts Route53 entries to setup MX records for hosting email on Gsuite.